 Your information has been modified successfully.
 Do you want to save your changes?

 Management training courses are perhaps the oldest form of human capital development.
 These first appeared in the post-WWII era, when business academics studying the new multi-national companies realized they had developed complex organizational structures that would require bespoke training courses in organizational development and organizational management.
-So, now that you have the answer to what is human capital development...

 Ultimately, investing in human capital development is a must for any organization intent on maintaining market advantage over its competitors.
 Recently we have seen a huge transformation to the classic business model with a growth of online vending, the rise of social media, and an increasing focus towards start-ups and apps.
-But behind all these still lies the human brains, which is why companies should always invest in human capital development.
+But behind all these still lies the human brain, which is why companies should always invest in human capital development.